Outline

 - Login nodes: The entry points for users to access the Slurm cluster.
 In SUNK they are Kubernetes Pods where users prepare data, submit jobs, and check job status.
 They are not intended for heavy computation and do not typically have a GPU.

-- Compute nodes: The machines that actually execute the jobs submitted by users.
+- Compute nodes: The machines that execute the jobs submitted by users.
 Kubernetes Pods that run

-slurmdand are mapped to physical Nodes in the cluster - Syncer: A Kubernetes Pod that synchronizes the Kubernetes state with the Slurm state.
+slurmdand map to physical Nodes in the cluster. - Syncer: A Kubernetes Pod that synchronizes the Kubernetes state with the Slurm state.

 - Controller: A Kubernetes Pod that runs the Slurm controller,